openfga/openfga.dev/blog/list-users-announcement.md

 ## What's next?

-We have a few limitations we are working on regarding the behavior of the `excluded_users` return value that we'll address before removing the experimental flag.
-This will impact you if you are using [Public Access](https://openfga.dev/docs/modeling/public-access) in any relation related to the relation you are listing users for.
+We have a [limitationa](https://openfga.dev/docs/getting-started/perform-list-users#exclusion-of-nested-usersets) we are working on regarding the behavior of the `excluded_users` return value that we'll address before removing the experimental flag.

 ## We want your feedback!